kubeedge/website/docs/concept/ai/ianvs.md

 ## Architecture
 The architectures and related concepts are shown in the below figure.
 The ianvs is designed to run within a single node.
 Critical components include
-- Test Environment Manager: the CRUD of test environments serving for global usage
+- Test Environment Manager: Manages the setup of test environments.
+Allow users to do CRUD operations (create,read,update,delete) on test environments.
-- Test Case Controller: control the runtime behavior of test cases like instance generation and vanish
+- Test Case Controller: Controls the runtime behavior of test cases like instance generation, managing the test cases and vanishing it.
-  - Generation Assistant: assist users to generate test cases based on certain rules or constraints, e.g., the range of parameters
+- Generation Assistant: Assists users to generate test cases based on certain rules or constraints, e.g., the range of parameters.
-  - Simulation Controller: control the simulation process of edge-cloud synergy AI, including the instance generation and vanishment of simulation containers
+- Simulation Controller: Controls the simulation process of edge-cloud synergy AI, including the instance generation and vanishment of simulation containers
 - Story Manager: the output management and presentation of the test case, e.g., leaderboards

 ![](/img/subproject/ianvs_arch.png)

 More details on Ianvs components:
-1. Test-Environment Manager supports the CRUD of Test environments, which basically includes
+1. Test-Environment Manager supports the CRUD of Test environments, which basically includes:
   - Algorithm-wise configuration
     - Public datasets
-    - Pre-processing algorithms
+    - Pre-processing algorithms: Preapring data before it's used.
-    - Feature engineering algorithms
+    - Feature engineering algorithms: For creating new features.
-    - Post-processing algorithms like metric computation
+    - Post-processing algorithms like metric computation.
   - System-wise configuration
     - Overall architecture
     - System constraints or budgets
       - End-to-end cross-node
       - Per node
-1. Test-case Controller, which includes but is not limited to the following components
+2. Test-case Controller, which includes but is not limited to the following components
   - Templates of common distributed-synergy-AI paradigms, which can help the developer to prepare their test case without too much effort.
 Such paradigms include edge-cloud synergy joint inference, incremental learning, federated learning, and lifelong learning.
   - Simulation tools.
 Develop simulated test environments for test cases
   - Other tools to assist test-case generation.
 For instance, prepare test cases based on a given range of hyper-parameters.
-1. Story Manager, which includes but is not limited to the following components
+3. Story Manager, which includes but is not limited to the following components
   - Leaderboard generation
   - Test report generation